 Custom mesh is a reinforcement steel mesh made to specifications for large projects involving oddly shaped structures.

-In this case, the contractors have their mesh sheets cut and bent according to their requirements in an offsite location.
+In this case, the contractors have their reinforcing steel mesh sheets cut and bent according to their requirements in an offsite location.

 The prefabricated sheets are then transported to the construction site, therefore minimising disruption to the ongoing project.

-This drives up cost significantly, and you would likely have to spend more to complete your project.
+This drives up costs significantly, and may increase the total cost to complete your project.

 This will decrease the need for onsite labour and speed up the timeline of your construction project, in turn saving you money.